 The u’GOOD programme is structured into four thematic areas that act as entry points for investigations on the wellbeing of Young People: Livelihoods, Climate change, Digitalisation and Mental health

-While we will not be prescriptive about the specific relational models, theories or methodologies that need to be followed, all research projects, whether empirical or conceptual, must be embedded within a RWB framework.
+While we are not prescriptive about the specific models, theories or methodologies that need to be followed, all research projects, whether empirical or conceptual, are required to use RWB to guide their research approach.
 In the u’GOOD Programme, this means investing in a relational approach that prioritises 3 primary principles namely relational thinking, relational gathering and relational working (click here for additional resources).

 We have carefully curated the resources below for additional reading on Relational Wellbeing, Young People in the Global South and Collaborative Approaches in Research.